JoeyEamigh/concord4ws/README.md

 # Concord4 WebSockets

 concord4ws is a websocket server for interacting with the Concord4 alarm system.
-It is designed to be run in a container that has access to the serial port connected to the Interlogix Superbus 2000.
+It is designed to be run in a container that has access to the serial port connected to the Interlogix SuperBus 2000.
 It is written in Rust and uses my [concord4-rs](https://github.com/JoeyEamigh/concord4-rs) library to communicate with the alarm panel.
 It was created to be used with Home Assistant via [concord4ws-ha](https://github.com/JoeyEamigh/concord4ws-ha).

 ## Running